 Why is Herrman & Hermann the right firm for me?

 You can look at our reviews on Google and Facebook.
 We’re proud of our record and of our reputation.

 Contact Herrman & Herrman, P.L.L.C.,

 IF you need a Houston child injury lawyer to represent you and your family, choose Herrman & Herrman to fight for you.
-We have an office in Houston and other offices in South Texas to serve you.
+We have an office in Houston and other offices in Texas to serve you.
 If we believe you have a valid case, we’ll be ready to seek justice for you and your loved ones.
-Visit one of our locations in Houston, Brownsville, Corpus Christi, McAllen, and San Antonio.
+Visit one of our locations in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth, TX.
 We’re available 24/7 to schedule a free, no-obligation consultation.
 Call us today at 361.792.2358 or contact us online.